SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * all persons of the cases the user can access
 * all persons of the contacts the user can access
 * all persons of the events the user can access
+* view of personal data is possible only for persons that have their corresponding contact, case or event in the users jurisdiction

 ## WeeklyReports
 * only users that are permitted to see weekly reports at all